TurTleGodss16/stock-price-app/README.md

 ### Simple chart of each stock to give an insight about the market
 ### Currently improve the UI and make some machine learning algorithm for predict the market

-## Tech stack: JavaScript, React, MongoDB
+## Tech stack: JavaScript, React, MongoDB, Finnhub API

 ## Screenshots:
 ![Alt text](image.png)